-Misbehaviour is defined as:
+Misbehaviour is defined as (although not exhaustive):

-- · Disruption in lessons, in corridors between lessons, and at break and lunchtimes
+- Disruption in lessons, in corridors between lessons, and at break and lunchtimes

-- · Non-completion of classwork or homework
+- Non-completion of classwork or homework

 - Poor attitude

 - Incorrect uniform

-Serious misbehaviour is defined as:
+Serious misbehaviour is defined as (although not exhaustive):

-- · Repeated breaches of the school rules
+- Repeated breaches of the school rules

 - Verbal abuse

-- Any form of bullying
+- · Any form of bullying

 - Sexual assault, which is any unwanted sexual behaviour that causes humiliation, pain, fear or intimidation

 - Vandalism

 - Theft

 - Fighting

 - Smoking

-- · Racist, sexist, homophobic or discriminatory behaviour
+- Racist, sexist, homophobic or discriminatory behaviour

-- · Possession of any prohibited items.
+- Possession of any prohibited items.
 These are:

-- Knives or weapons

-- Alcohol

-- Illegal drugs

-- o Stolen items

-- o Tobacco and cigarette papers
+- knives and weapons;

+- · alcohol;

+- · illegal drugs;

-- Fireworks
+- · stolen items;

-- o Pornographic images

-- Any article a staff member reasonably suspects has been, or is likely to be, used to commit
+- any article that the member of staff reasonably suspects has been, or is likely to be used:

-an offence, or to cause personal injury to, or damage to the property of, any person (including
+- to commit an offence, or

+- to cause personal injury to, or damage to property of; any person (including the pupil).

-the pupil)
+- an article specified in regulations: